Differentially Private Optimizers Can Learn Adversarially Robust Models: Training Private and Robust Neural Networks

 \subsection{Large scale experiments on CelebA face datasets}

-We further validate our claims on CelebA \citep{liu2015faceattributes}, a public high-resolution ($178\times 218 $ pixels) image dataset, consisting of 200000 real human faces that are supposed to be protected against privacy risks.
+We further validate our claims on CelebA \citep{liu2015faceattributes}, a public high-resolution ($178\times 218 $ pixels) image dataset, consisting of over 200,000 real human faces that are supposed to be protected against privacy risks.
 We train ResNet18 (\citet{he2016deep}, 11 million parameters) and Vision Transformer (ViT, \citet{dosovitskiy2020image}, 6 million parameters) with DP-RMSprop.
 Both models are implemented by \citet{rw2019timm} and pretrained on ImageNet.
-The DP training can be reproduced using the DP vision codebase 'Private Vision' \citep{bu2022scalable}.
+The experiment can be reproduced using the DP vision codebase \texttt{Private Vision} by \citep{bu2022scalable}.

 In \Cref{tab:resnet18 and vit} and \Cref{tab:resnet18 general attacks}, we observe that DP ResNet18 and ViT are almost as adversarially robust as their non-DP counterparts, if not more robust.
 These observations are consistent with those of simpler models on tiny images (c.f. \Cref{tab:cifar with madry} and \Cref{tab:multi-atk-cifar10_rob}).
+We note that unlike the linear classifiers on CIFAR10 in \Cref{tab:cifar with madry}, training all layers on CelebA in \Cref{tab:resnet18 and vit} are much more vulnerable even at $\gamma=2/255$.